top of page

 She likes to write essays and narrative non-fiction about immigrants, the former Soviet Union, Brooklyn, and language.
 Her literary work debuted in A Public Space in July of 2021.

-Her given name is Valeriya, but you can call her Valerie or Val.
+Her given name is Valeriya, but you can call her Lera, Valerie or Val.

 E21F228B-D63B-44CF-896A-ECF25B9A80C2_1_105_c.jpeg